 As you roll out new initiatives, use your analysis to hypothesize what customers will think and do in response to the change.
 Compare their reactions with your predictions, and use the metrics you set out in step 1 to measure the success of the adjustments you made.

 If the first iteration doesn’t provide the desired results, don’t give up!
 Try another variation or tweak your approach and test, test, test!
 As we mentioned earlier, behavioral analysis is an ongoing process--you’ll continue to learn and improve as you go.
-Continuous analysis allows you to make incremental improvements to existing processes and keep a pulse on ever-changing customer needs, market trends, and how outside factors (like a political election) may influence consumer opinions, motivations, and behaviors.
+The streaming, real-time analysis allows you to make incremental improvements to existing processes and keep a pulse on ever-changing customer needs, market trends, and how outside factors (like a political election) may influence consumer opinions, motivations, and behaviors.

 Advanced behavioral analytics tools like Scuba can help you analyze, visualize, and manipulate your data quickly, without the help of data scientists or advanced coding knowledge.
 You can create new queries on the fly, change or create new customer segments, and adjust existing queries easily.

 Want answers to your complex behavioral questions with just a few clicks?
-See Scuba Analytics in action--request a demo today!
+See Scuba Analytics in action—request a demo today!